LoyolaChicagoBooks/scalaworkshop/source/index.rst

 ..
-Scala Workshop at SIGCSE 2013 documentation master file, created by sphinx-quickstart on Sun Jan  6 10:30:22 2013.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+Sphinx project for SIGCSE Wowrkshop (Lewis, Läufer, and Thiruvathukal) 2013-2014

-Scala Workshop at SIGCSE 2013
+Scala Workshop at SIGCSE
 ===========================================

+by Mark Lewis, Konstantin Läufer, and George K. Thiruvathukal

-Contents:
+Table of Contents:

 .. toctree::
    :maxdepth: 2